Large-scale AFIS and multi-biometric identification

 MegaMatcher technology for large-scale Automated Biometric Identification Systems was introduced in 2005.
 Since that time the technology has been constantly improved with more than 10 major and minor versions released to date.

 MegaMatcher technology is available as multiplatform SDK, which includes fingerprint, facial, speaker, iris and palm print recognition engines along with a fused algorithm for fast and reliable identification in large-scale systems.
-The biometric software engines contain many proprietary algorithmic solutions that are especially useful for large-scale identification problems.
+The biometric software engines are based on deep neural networks and contain many proprietary algorithmic solutions that are especially useful for large-scale identification problems.
 Some of these solutions are listed in the fingerprint, face, voice and iris biometric identification engine descriptions below.

 - Full MINEX Compliance.
 NIST has recognized MegaMatcher fingerprint algorithm as MINEX compliant and suitable for use in personal identity verification (PIV) program applications.